Qbizinc/data-raven/README.md

 * `threhsold` - Same as defined above for SQL operators.
 * `hard_fail` - Same as defined above for SQL operators.
 * `test_desc_kwargs` - Key word arguments for formatting the test description.

-It is recommended that you also return a `measure` and `threshold` column.